Saturday, November 8, 2014

 Though Anne eventually is forced to marry the Lancaster heir, Edouard, son of Marguerite d’Anjou, he is slain in battle, and she and Richard finally hope to marry.
 Instead, because of treachery by Richard’s brother George, the couple encounters another devastating obstacle that threatens to part them forever.

 You will be amazed at how these young people, as young teens, accomplished so much and carried such a great weight of responsibility.
 If it weren’t history you would criticize the author for making the young characters seem too adult.
-But it really happened the way she presents it.
+But it really happened.

 If you like a lot of history with your love stories and find the wars between the Houses of York and Lancaster fascinating, this is the series for you.
-All three of the books are related since they are the continuing saga of Richard’s life.
+The three books form the continuing saga of Richard’s life.

 The Rose of York trilogy: